An Autism Empowerment Strategy for Ireland

 You can find out more about AsIAm’s vision for an Autism Empowerment Strategy here.

-AsIAm aspires for an Ireland where all children of the nation equally.
-To that end, an inclusive and supportive education system that meets autistic students’ needs is essential.
+AsIAm aspires for an Ireland where all children of the nation are treasured equally.
+To that end, an inclusive and supportive education system that meets autistic people’s needs is essential.

 Our chief campaign here is to fully commence the Education for Persons with Special Education Needs Act 2004.
 Although many important supports have been outlined in the Act, few of those have been delivered in practice.